Work graphs API – compute rasterizer learning sample

 ThreadNodeInputRecord<RasterizeRecord> triangleRecord

-Just like in a regular Compute algorithm, we’ll write out rasterized outputs to a UAV which doesn’t need a special declaration in work graphs.
+Just like in a regular Compute algorithm, we’ll write out rasterized outputs to a UAV, and that doesn’t need a special declaration in Workgraphs.

-With the inputs and outputs declared and ready to be used, we can implement the I/O. It’s fairly straightforward so we will not go through all instances.
+With the inputs and outputs declared and ready to be used, we can implement the i/o.
+It’s fairly straightforward and I will not go through all instances.

 That’s all there is to it.
 For Coalescing launches you’d just need to pass the index of the element you want to retrieve to the getter.